By James Amoh Junior, GNA

 The steady rise of misinformation and disinformation in the country, Mr Short said, had afflicted Ghana’s electoral system in the last two elections – 2016 and 2020, and that reports had shockingly revealed that major political parties were spending more on social media to inform, mislead, or disseminate information to the public.

-Dr Nana Afadzinu, Executive Director, WACSI, as Ghana’s ninth general election and fifth presidential transition since the return to constitutional rule in 1992, it was a milestone that underscored the country’s progress towards democratic maturity
+Dr Nana Afadzinu, Executive Director, WACSI, said as Ghana’s ninth general election and fifth presidential transition since the return to constitutional rule in 1992, it was a milestone that underscored the country’s progress towards democratic maturity

 However, this progress, she said, had not been without its trials particularly with concerns around electoral balance, voter apathy, misinformation and questions about the integrity of electoral institutions.